 Straight stitches are flat, one-stroke marks on a cloth.
 They may combine with other straight stitches to make zig-zag, arrowhead or fern stitch, but they are still one-stroke marks.
 This is a sampler I have used as an index of straight stitch ideas, a way of remembering possibilities I might so easily overlook (or forget):

 The simplest of all stitches, the stitch even children immediately understand, the straight stitch can be the most expressive way to put ideas to cloth with needle and thread.
 The reason is in its straight forward simplicity.
 The straight stitch does not use loops, knots, or combinations of marks to make itself felt.
-It is a mark that directs our attention by its size, thickness or thinness, texture, or color.
+It is a mark that directs our attention by its length, thickness or thinness, texture, or color.
 It is in the choices the stitcher makes that determine the character of this stitch.

 The size of the thread we choose, thick or thin, is a way of showing emphasis, expressing strength or weakness, or of pulling things from back to foreground.
-Satin stitch worked in two or three strands of cotton, silk or rayon floss creates an unblemished surface of calm, while to use a larger needle and slightly textured thread, like wool, linen or threads manufactured/spun for hand weaving or knitting, that unblemished and calm surface can become a less placid scape, and possibly more interesting.
+Satin stitch worked in two or three strands of cotton, silk or rayon floss creates an unblemished surface of calm, while to use a larger needle and slightly textured thread, like wool, linen or nubbly threads manufactured for hand weaving or knitting, that unblemished and calm surface can become a less placid scape, and possibly more interesting.

 This is not to say that the chains, loops, composites and knots are not beautiful and useful.
 But when a piece uses a multitude of stitches, the stitches by weight of their number and variety begin to become items of interest, and our attention is drawn away from the message in the piece and to its individual components.
 A piece stitched with an assortment of highly decorative stitches might drift into looking more like a beautifully stitched sampler than a story.
 Just because we know (and love) these beautiful stitches does not mean we have to use them all in one project.
 To tell a story simply, a simple stitch may do a cleaner, more easily understood job of it.

 Color may be the most eye-catching component of a piece.
 There are so many differently variegated threads that listing all the combinations would be a never-ending exercise.
 Some can be so variously colored that they are difficult to use.
-The more useful ones for me and my practice are threads in variations of themselves, such as shades or tints of yellow-green or watery blues, or reds that move toward orange but don’t completely give themselves to that overpowering color.
-Color is a very personal subject, and you will always set your own colorways to suit the story your are stitching.
+The more useful ones for me and my practice are threads in variations of themselves (ombre), such as shades or tints of yellow-green or watery blues, or reds that move toward orange but don’t completely give themselves to that overpowering color.
+Color is a very personal subject, and you will always select your own colorways to suit the story your are stitching.

 Thread colors can also be mixed in the needle for a more interesting color palette.
 As your stitching progresses with this combination of colors, the threads will twist, and in a mix of three differently-colored strands, the colors will take turns appearing topmost on the cloth.